Integrated Human Activity Sensing and Communications: A Systematic View of ISAC Signal Processing

 \subsubsection{Noise/Interference Reduction}

-Interference, noise along with other signal distortions constitute unintended but ubiquitous aspects of any radio system.
-It is well known that low signal-to-interference-plus-noise ratio (SINR) severely degrades both communication quality and sensing performance, however, the communication and sensing functionalities show several divergences when dealing with interference.
-For instance, the desired communication and sensing signals may travel to the receiver via the same or different paths.
-All paths contain effective signals for communication, whereas non-desired paths act as interference for sensing and shall be removed.
-In most cases, this module may be implemented before and/or after the next signal transformation module.
+Signal impairments such as interference constitute unintended but ubiquitous contamination of any radio system, and a low signal-to-interference-plus-noise ratio (SINR) severely degrades both the communication and sensing performance.
+However, the communication and sensing functionalities react differently to interference.
+For instance, all propagation paths contain valuable signals for communication, while some paths (e.g., the paths that are not reflected by the targets of interests) are undesired for sensing and shall be treated as interference.